-Causes of Nose Bleeds in Cats
+Symptoms of Nosebleeds in Cats

 - Trauma: An injury to the head, mouth, or nose can cause bleeding internally or externally in a cat.
 Falls, being hit by a vehicle, fights with other animals, and other types of trauma may all lead to a nose bleed.
-Some types of trauma are more serious than others, especially if they can internal bleeding.
+Some types of trauma are more serious than others, especially if they cause internal bleeding.

 - Poisons: Various rodent poisons can also be toxic to cats if they eat them and can cause nose bleeds due to the internal bleeding it creates.
 These causes are typically coagulopathies.